Apollo 11: 40th anniversary

 On July 15, 2009, Life.com released a photo gallery of previously unpublished photos of the astronauts taken by Life photographer Ralph Morse prior to the Apollo 11 launch.
 From July 16 to 24, 2009, NASA streamed the original mission audio on its website in real time 40 years to the minute after the events occurred.
 It is in the process of restoring the video footage and has released a preview of key moments.
 In July 2010, air-to-ground voice recordings and film footage shot in Mission Control during the Apollo 11 powered descent and landing was re-synchronized and released for the first time.
 The John F. Kennedy Presidential Library and Museum set up an Adobe Flash website that rebroadcasts the transmissions of Apollo 11 from launch to landing on the Moon.

 On July 20, 2009, Armstrong, Aldrin, and Collins met with President Barack Obama at the White House.
 "We expect that there is, as we speak, another generation of kids out there who are looking up at the sky and are going to be the next Armstrong, Collins, and Aldrin", Obama said.
 "We want to make sure that NASA is going to be there for them when they want to take their journey."
 On August 7, 2009, an act of Congress awarded the three astronauts a Congressional Gold Medal, the highest civilian award in the United States.
 The bill was sponsored by Florida Senator Bill Nelson and Florida Representative Alan Grayson.

 A group of British scientists interviewed as part of the anniversary events reflected on the significance of the Moon landing:

 It was carried out in a technically brilliant way with risks taken ... that would be inconceivable in the risk-averse world of today ...
 The Apollo programme is arguably the greatest technical achievement of mankind to date ... nothing since Apollo has come close [to] the excitement that was generated by those astronauts—Armstrong, Aldrin and the 10 others who followed them.

 50th anniversary

-On June 10, 2015, Congressman Bill Posey introduced resolution H.R.
+In June 2015, Congressman Bill Posey introduced resolution H.R.
 2726 to the 114th session of the United States House of Representatives directing the United States Mint to design and sell commemorative coins in gold, silver and clad for the 50th anniversary of the Apollo 11 mission.
 On January 24, 2019, the Mint released the Apollo 11 Fiftieth Anniversary commemorative coins to the public on its website.

 A documentary film, Apollo 11, with restored footage of the 1969 event, premiered in IMAX on March 1, 2019, and broadly in theaters on March 8.

 The Smithsonian Institute's National Air and Space Museum and NASA sponsored the "Apollo 50 Festival" on the National Mall in Washington DC.
 The three-day (July 18 to 20, 2019) outdoor festival featured hands-on exhibits and activities, live performances, and speakers such as Adam Savage and NASA scientists.